 Customize the bold parts of the letter with the information pertaining to your collection account.
 Use your credit report or recent statements from the collector to get the correct account information.

-Keep a copy of the letter for your own records.
-You may need to send the letter for another debt in the future.
+Keep a copy of the letter for your records.
+You may need to send the message to another debt collector in the future.